-- Development: Staff will coordinate the development and calibration of various demographic, land-use, employment, and transportation datasets in support of other tasks in the UPWP. - Coordination: Staff will foster partnerships and administer sharing agreements with data producing entities to ensure access to the most accurate available data and up-to-date knowledge of data management best practices. - Census Data: Staff will continue to process 2020 decennial and ACS census data for local transportation and land use planning purposes, and to assist in defining MPA boundaries and the functional aid network, per MC-1 and A-3.
+- Development: Staff will coordinate the development and calibration of various demographic, land-use, employment, and transportation datasets in support of other tasks in the UPWP. - Coordination: Staff will foster partnerships and administer sharing agreements with data producing entities to ensure access to the most accurate available data and up-to-date knowledge of data management best practices. - Census Data: Staff will continue to process 2020 decennial and ACS census data for local transportation and land use planning purposes, and to assist in defining MPA boundaries and the federal aid network.